Invocatis/motif/README.md

 (matches? {even? true neg? true} -3) ;=> false
 ```

 Great!
-Onto sets and conjunctions: sets require that the target matches one of its contained patterns.
-Sounds very much like an `or` clause.
+Onto sets and ors: sets require that the target matches one of its contained patterns, just as an or statement.

 ```clojure
 (matches? #{pos? neg?} -1) ;=> true